aiidateam/aiida-tutorials/docs/pages/2019_Xiamen/sections/first_taste.rst

 .. _2019_xmn_seekpath: https://www.materialscloud.org/work/tools/seekpath

 ..
-K-point mesh is selected to have a minimum k-point density of 0.2 Å-1
+K-point mesh is selected to have a minimum k-point density of 0.2 Å-1 A Marzari-Vanderbilt smearing of 0.02 Ry is used for the electronic occupations

-..
-A Marzari-Vanderbilt smearing of 0.02 Ry is used for the electronic occupations
+The workflow should take ~10 minutes on your virtual machine.

- will take ~X minutes on your virtual machine.
+You may notice that ``verdi process list`` now shows more than one entry.

-While you wait for the workflow to complete (it should take ~X minutes on your virtual machine), let's have a look at the provenance generated:
+While you wait for the workflow to complete, let's start exploring its provenance.

-..
-Add figure with provenance generated
+The full provenance graph obtained from ``verdi node graph generate`` will already be rather complex (you can try!), so let's try browsing the provenance interactively instead.

-Once your workflow is completed, you can generate such a graph using
+Let's start the AiiDA REST API

 .. code:: bash

-  verdi graph generate ...
+  verdi restapi

-You can also browse your provenance graph interactively using the `Materials Cloud provenance browser <https://www.materialscloud.org/explore/connect?...`.
+and open the `Materials Cloud provenance browser <https://www.materialscloud.org/explore/ownrestapi?base_url=http://127.0.0.1:5000/api/v3`.

 .. note::

-  The provenance browser is a Javascript application that connects to the AiiDA REST API, which is already running as a system service on the tutorial VMs.
+  The provenance browser is a Javascript application that connects to the AiiDA REST API.
-  In other contexts you can always start it with ``verdi restapi``
+  Your data never leaves your computer.

 .. some general comment on importance of the graph?
 .. a sentence on how to continue from here